dahani9091/domains-quality-checker/README.md

     'Status': 'Invalid input format'
 }

-- Sometimes the number of features generated of url not equal to 30, if it is the case : responce = {
+- Sometimes the number of features generated of an url not equal to 30, if it is the case : responce = {
     'input':'url or ip_adress',
     'Status': 'Number of features generated not equal to 30'